-More than 10,000 bears - mainly moon bears, but also sun bears and brown bears - are kept on bile farms in China, and around 1,200 in Vietnam.
-The bears subjected to regular bile extraction.
-The bile is used in traditional medicine.
+More than 10,000 bears - mainly moon bears, but also sun bears and brown bears - are kept on bile farms in China, and around 2,400 in Vietnam.
+The bears are milked regularly for their bile, which is used in traditional medicine.